Florida Rental Laws - An Overview of Landlord Tenant Rights in St. Augustine

 • Right to Screen Tenants: Landlords can screen potential tenants based on credit history, rental history, and income level, as long as they comply with fair housing regulations.

-• Right to Enter the Property: Landlords may access the rental property for maintenance, inspections, or showing the property to potential tenants or buyers, with appropriate notice, typically 24 hours in advance, except in emergencies.
+• Right to Enter the Property: Landlords may access the dwelling unit for maintenance, inspections, or showing the unit to potential tenants or buyers, with appropriate notice, typically 24 hours in advance, except in emergencies.

-• Right to Evict for Nonpayment or Lease Violations: Landlords can evict tenants who fail to pay rent or violate lease terms, following the legal eviction process in Florida.
+• Right to Evict for Nonpayment or Lease Violations: Landlords can evict tenants who fail to pay rent or violate lease terms from the premises, following the legal eviction process in Florida.

 Florida landlords also have several responsibilities to ensure a safe and habitable environment for tenants.
 These responsibilities include: